dhershman1/octoris/notes/router.md

   use(someMiddleware)
 ])

-routeReducer([getHome, postHome])
+composeRoutes([getHome, postHome])
 ```

 This is a direction I am considering taking the routing API itself, which means another slight re work of the code I literally JUST got working ...
 Well...

 Check out the middleware notes markdown for more info on how this can be handled.

-## routeReducer
+## composeRoutes

-So the idea is when you pass `routes` to the `octoris` core function they will look something like this in order to achieve this without the end user manually doing so, we can provide a `routeReducer` function that will build out a Map object for the core function
+So the idea is when you pass `routes` to the `octoris` core function they will look something like this in order to achieve this without the end user manually doing so, we can provide a `composeRoutes` function that will build out a Map object for the core function

 What I am thinking on a similar page to this is that instead of a simple string map layout I want to go with more of a [Radix Tree](https://en.wikipedia.org/wiki/Radix_tree) layout